MASLAB/ros2-setup/README.md

 4. Select `System` and make sure processors count is at least 2 with 100% execution cap.
     ![system](image/system.png)

-5. Select `Display` and make sure video memory is maxed out at 128MB and 3D Acceleration is enabled in Extended Features.
+5. Select `Display` and make sure video memory is maxed out at 128MB.
+If you are using Windows or older generation Mac, enable 3D Acceleration in Extended Features.
     ![display](image/display.png)

+> [!WARNING]
+> 3D acceleration may not work for all devices.
+If Ubuntu does not boot after enabling 3D acceleration, disable it and try again.

 6. Select `USB` and make sure USB Controller is enabled and set to USB 3.0.
     ![usb](image/usb.png)